angular/components/DEV_ENVIRONMENT.md

 6. From the root of the project, run `yarn`.

-To build Material in dev mode, run `gulp material:build`.
+To build angular/components in dev mode, run `gulp material:build`.
-To build Material in release mode, run `gulp material:build-release`
+To build angular/components in release mode, run `gulp material:build-release`

 To bring up a local server, run `yarn dev-app`.
 This will automatically watch for changes and rebuild.
 The browser should refresh automatically when changes are made.